-In order to bind the health guarantee, we require our customers to visit their local vet for a full health check within 72 hours of picking up their puppy.
+To bind the health guarantee, we require our customers to visit their local vet for a full health check within 72 hours of picking up their puppy.
 This is for your protection as well as ours and is in the best interest of the puppy.
 We are confident that all our puppies leave our kennel in excellent health and physical condition.

 Many people are unfamiliar with the growth and health care a new puppy requires.
 We believe in transparency, and rest assured your puppy will come up to date on all his or her vaccinations and dewormers and will be fully health checked by our trusted veterinarian.

 It’s important to find a local veterinarian you can trust for your Goldendoodle or Bernedoodle puppy.
-Remember that some vets specialize in certain types of dogs or breeds, so be sure to find one that is familiar with the Goldendoodle and Bernedoodle breeds and the particular health considers for each of them.
+Remember that some vets specialize in certain types of dogs or breeds, so be sure to find one familiar with the Goldendoodle and Bernedoodle breeds and the particular health considers for each of them.

 If you’re looking for a vet, try searching on Yelp or Google to get reviews and information from other local families.
 You want a trusted, well-liked veterinarian that can monitor the health of your new family member for years to come.

 Health insurance for your pet is always a good idea because you never know what minor illnesses or injuries might occur down the road.
-Look for an insurance carrier that offers coverage of your actual veterinary bill as well as new injuries and illnesses, emergencies, genetic conditions and more.
+Look for an insurance carrier that offers coverage of your actual veterinary bill as well as new injuries and illnesses, emergencies, genetic conditions, and more.
 This way, if your puppy needs treatment for an accident or illness, you’re covered.

-Daily walks and exercise are extremely important for your Goldendoodle or Bernedoodle puppy.
+Daily walks and exercise are essential for your Goldendoodle or Bernedoodle puppy.
 Remember to give them plenty of time outdoors to ensure their health and wellbeing.
 Goldendoodles may require up to 90 minutes or more of exercise a day, while Bernedoodles require a little less at around 60 minutes of exercise per day.

 For puppies, a good way to ensure your puppy is getting enough exercise is to use this rule:

-Consult with your vet on a vaccination plan for your puppy so that you can have the peace of mind of knowing when they are ready to interact with other dogs and begin socializing fully.
+Please consult with your vet on a vaccination plan for your puppy so that you can have the peace of mind of knowing when they are ready to interact with other dogs and begin socializing fully.

 We always recommend that our customers spay or neuter their puppies.
 This is for several reasons, not least of which adds to the health and longevity of your pet’s life.
-According to a USA Today report, “neutered male dogs live 18% longer than un-neutered male dogs and spayed female dogs live 23% longer than unspayed female dogs.”
+According to a USA Today report, “neutered male dogs lived 18% longer than un-neutered male dogs, and spayed female dogs live 23% longer than unspayed female dogs.”
 Additionally, spaying or neutering your dog may lead to decreased risks of serious illnesses such as cancer.